hcarnes/hcarnes.github.io/_posts/2017-11-30-refactoring_ruby_regex.markdown

 ### What was I thinking?

 I initially approached the problem by creating a separate RegEx method for each different version of valid phone number.
-I enclosed the method in extraneous parentheses and inserted unnecessary characters, such as  “`^`” and "`$`".
-Each method was separated by a pipe “`|`” to represent “or”.
+I enclosed the RegEx in extraneous parentheses and inserted unnecessary characters, such as  “`^`” and "`$`".
+Each expression was separated by a pipe “`|`” to represent “or”.
 Here is the breakdown on the RegEx for each valid number.

 *  `/\d{10}`
 *  `^\d{3}-\d{3}-\d{4}$`